gramlogic/essays/ior/intro.md

 Is it, as Ayn Rand suggests in Atlas Shrugged, a process of natural selection?

+What if we are not guaranteed a reckoning?

+What is the process for admiting a claim into the canon of non-fiction?

+Scientific method?

+Can we distinguish based on reason, examining the internal consistency?

+In this case Borges does much better than Trump.
+For while Trump makes very little effort to maintain consistency, Borges delivers an extremely consistent world view, one which is based on the work of a very earnest philosophy.

+What this means:

+Suspicion of the reckoning narrative is warranted.
+We are not on very solid ground.
+It is not just a matter of "verifying facts" on the internet or getting a better education.
+We are not guaranteed a reckoning.
+Consequently, the texts of non-fiction are vulnerable to the Trumpist assault.
+What to make of the surprisingly important role of aesthetics and desires?

+How to explain Borges's joke?
+* We'll need more background.
+* Makes sense to explain how this connects to metaphysics.

 ---

+Later:
+* As reality changes, so does what is "realistic."
+* Something very like Kuhn's paradigms.
+* Similarly, like Derrida's explanation of reciprocal destruction of philosophical systems.

+## The Philosophy of Tlon
+* Berkeley's subjective idealism
+* Minus God
+* In Tlon, the cause is produced by the effect.
+The Hron.
+They have even industrialized this phenomenon.
+* The explanation is called into being by empirical observation.
+Thus the world grows leonem ex ungue.
+The cabal that is responsible for the world is discovered inevitably to explain it, but what is the motivation of these conspirators?
+They exist to explain the encyclopedia article, which in turn exists to explain the memory of a quotation.

 A correction of the kind discussed above might mean the discovery of evidence that makes the fiction unsustainable.
 But only a passing familiarity with the conspiracy cult that surrounded Trump should be enough to demonstrate that nearly any belief can be sustained in the face of nearly any evidence, provided there is sufficient will.
 Theories that make predictions that don't come to pass are quick to adapt.